Sharing is caring!

 While you don’t have to use the zest in this recipe, it does boost the lemon flavor greatly!
 If you don’t want your dressing to be too lemony though, you can definitely leave it out.

-If you can't find white balsamic vinegar, use regular balsamic vinegar in its place.
+If you can’t find white balsamic vinegar, use regular balsamic vinegar in its place.
 The color will be different, but the flavor will be very similar.
-I do not recommend using distilled white vinegar because the flavor is so different, but if you do, start with half the amount of vinegar the recipe calls for (use 1.5 tablespoon instead of 3 TBSP).
+I do not recommend using distilled white vinegar because the flavor is so different, but if you do, start with half the amount of vinegar the recipe calls for (use 1.5 TBSP instead of 3 TBSP).

 If you make this recipe, please leave a star rating on the recipe card, and leave a review in the comments!